hairgc/driver.js/readme.md

   opacity: 0.75,                        // Background opacity (0 means only popovers and without overlay)
   padding: 10,                          // Distance of element from around the edges
   allowClose: true,                     // Whether the click on overlay should close or not
+  highlightElementReadonly: true,       // Whether to allow highlight dom clickable or selectable
   overlayClickNext: false,              // Whether the click on overlay should move next
   doneBtnText: 'Done',                  // Text on the final button
   doneBtnClassName: '',                 // className to wrap on the final button